 Grant PUD implemented measures to protect eagle perch, roost, and nesting trees through wire exclusion and site management plans.
 Eagle roost and nest trees are wrapped with exclusion wire to protect the trees from beaver damage.
 The installation of exclusion wire on eagle day-use perch trees is prioritized according to nearby beaver activity, nearby nesting eagles, the tree species, or the trees that are identified as communal roost trees.
-As part of managing and supporting eagles that nest within or adjacent to the Project, Grant PUD maintains 17 perch, roost, and nesting structures located throughout the Project.
-Grant PUD also contracts with a licensed nuisance wildlife control officer (NWCO) to assist with the removal of problem beavers throughout the Project that pose a threat to perch, roost and nesting trees.
+As part of managing and supporting eagles that nest within or adjacent to the Project, Grant PUD maintains multiple perch, roost, and nesting structures located throughout the Project.
+Grant PUD also has licensed nuisance wildlife control officers (NWCO) on staff that assist with the removal of problem beavers throughout the Project that pose a threat to perch, roost and nesting trees.